Danielyuuuuu/Graphics-and-Interaction-COMP30019-Project-2/README.md

 ### Game object model

-All the models used in the game are acquired from various packages in unity store.
+All the models used in this game are acquired from various packages in unity store.
 Those include but not limited to the prefabs shaping our game environment, characters and weapons.
+Full list of the packages is listed under [*Reference*](#reference)

 ### Animation